 THE COMMON PITFALLS OF PROJECT MANAGEMENT

 Inevitably, as an investor completing a small development or refurbishment work, the most common mistakes are cost overruns and falling out with your builder.
 The easiest and most professional way to project manage is to employ an Architect and a Quantity Surveyor (QS).
 Do all your due diligence and get a structural survey done before exchange.
 If refurbishing, get a Quantity Surveyor to do a full cost feasibility study before you even talk to any builders.
 I engage professionals well before I exchange and do my due diligence as soon as the deal is agreed so I have a clear plan and cost calculations before I’m legally committed.
-My Quantity Surveyors’ work is key to my deal assessment when I am purchasing property requiring any works.

 HOW TO RESEARCH